christophermilian/autonomous-dryvacuum-cleaner/README.md

 This is the repository holding the Python code for our senior design project.

 ## Technologies
-Python
+- Python
-RaspberryPi 4
+- RaspberryPi 4
-Ultrasonic Senor
+- Arduino Uno
+- RPLidar A1

 ## Environment
-This project is being developed on a rapsberry pi computer and uses libraries that communicate with the onboard GPIO pins of the PI.
+This project is being developed on a Raspberry Pi 4 B and Arduino Uno.
+It utilizes ROS for node management.

 ## Setup
 Coming soon!